Debbie Tarsitano is a pioneer, innovator and designer in the field of art glass since 1976.

 In the 1980’s Debbie broke from tradition, sculpting hot glass in abstract shapes.
 She created dimensional, multilevel artworks using molten crystal.
 Working with Edward Poore, master glass cutter, Tarsitano introduced optical effects enlivening the work, changing perception for the viewer.
 Throughout the 1980’s, Debbie continued to tell stories in glass, bridging the gap between glass and painting, two of her greatest loves.

 In 2000, Debbie invented a transformational new vocabulary for herself and her work, creating “Filament” grounds, hair thin glass fibers used to create texture, as well as millefiori canes representing biological cells.
 She introduced new motifs, using flameworked human portraits.
 Abstracted snakes slid in rivers of complex millefiori.
 Surrealistic scenes led to encased collages containing many elements and abstract patterns.
 Debbie innovated on the idea of collage, using oil paint and hot glass elements.
 In 2001, Debbie returned to her roots in oil painting, filling the studio with canvases and mediums from sign paint to oils.
 She experimented late into the night, placing painted glass pieces in the snow and rain, testing their archival nature.
 Debbie covered glass sculptures with painted canvas; enamel paints replaced cutting and engraving.

 In “The Dream” (collection: Corning Museum of Glass), sculpted glass became a canvas.
 2006 brought many significant developments; Debbie created a large canvas inspired by her favorite painting by Gauguin (collection: MFA Boston), “Where Do We Come From?
 What Are We?
 Where Are We Going?”
 Her work, “Who Are We?
 What Are We Doing?
 What Have We Done?”, is a combination of glass and oil paint on canvas.
 It depicts an exotic scene featuring a figure embodying the effects of genetic engineering.
-The work implies how genetics impacts our society, morals and world health.
+The work questions how genetics impacts our society, morals and world health.